 While a good coach should have specific character traits, this is not enough to best ensure a success coaching process.
 When hiring a business coach, confirm that they are well qualified.
 Coaching qualifications should be from a reputable, well recognised institution which has a reputation for producing good coaches.
 Coaching is performance focused, therefore ask about their past track record.
 Your needs will be best met by someone who is results orientated, with success stories to support their coaching approach.
 Additionally, ask them about how they keep themselves up-to-date.
 You need someone who consistently updates themselves so that they can harness the advantages of the latest coaching strategies for you.

-And therein lies the rub.
-Coaching – be it for business or for personal reasons – is considered part of a life journey and you, as the business owner, in turn are able to apply the learnings you gain through the coaching process to your own employees.
-As such, you become an asset in the job of helping others to achieve their very best.
+Coaching – be it for business or for personal reasons – is considered part of a life journey.
+And as the business owner, you in turn are then able to apply the learnings you gained to your employees.
+Thus, you become an asset in the job of helping others to achieve their very best.

 Choosing a Coaching Course